 |Snorkeling Tour Operator||(809) 468-4055||4.5 mi.
 Southeast of Central Samana||Hispaniola|

-For more information concerning snorkeling, including suggestions and helpful tips for beginners and "pros" read our detailed discussion of snorkeling in the Caribbean.
+To learn more concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, read our detailed discussion of snorkeling in the Caribbean.

 Without the huge crowds of some other beaches in the Dominican Republic, Samana is currently an ideal destination for snorkeling.
 The word is sure to get out soon, however, so make sure you make it out before big name resorts transform the area into something less secluded.